my-devices/gateway/README.md

-# The my-devices.net Gateway
+# The macchina.io Remote Manager Gateway

-## About my-devices.net
+## About macchina.io Remote Manager

-[my-devices.net](http://www.my-devices.net) provides secure remote access to connected devices via HTTP or other TCP-based protocols and applications such as secure shell (SSH) or Virtual Network Computing (VNC).
-With my-devices.net, any network-connected device running the my-devices.net Agent or this Gateway program can be securely accessed remotely over the internet from browsers, mobile apps, desktop, server or cloud applications.
+[macchina.io Remote Manager](https://macchina.io/remote.html) provides secure remote access to connected devices via HTTP or other TCP-based protocols and applications such as secure shell (SSH) or Virtual Network Computing (VNC).
+With macchina.io Remote Manager, any network-connected device running the Remote Manager Agent or this Gateway program can be securely accessed remotely over the internet from browsers, mobile apps, desktop, server or cloud applications.

 This even works if the device is behind a NAT router, firewall or proxy server.